dshank-forge/FSND/projects/01_fyyur/starter_code/README.md

 4. Navigate to Home page [http://localhost:5000](http://localhost:5000)

-Bookmark - Working on the /venues endpoint.
-Trying to get all the unique state/city combo.s from the database.
-Not sure how to use the Model.query() syntax for this purpose.
-Might have to try a different approach.
+Bookmark - About to start working on the /venues/venue_id endpoint (or whatever else I feel like).